76ers get team-record 15th straight win, 121-113 over Hawks - Philly

 TIP-INS

 Hawks: Rookie G Antonius Cleveland fouled out of the game after playing just 13 minutes. ...
-Prince hurled up a franchise-record 18 3-pointers, making six. ...
-Atlanta was outrebounded 54-39.
+Atlanta was outrebounded 54-39. ...
+As if to drive home the rebuilding process, the Hawks played four rookies in their final game of the season.

 UP NEXT